 You can add those ingredients as I said before cooking rice and eggs, or after cooking rice and eggs since it depends on your choice of ingredients.

-For the easy and best way to make crispy fried rice, cook other ingredients (protein and vegetables) first, then transfer to a bowl with rice.
+For the easiest and best way to make crispy fried rice, cook other ingredients (protein and vegetables) first, then transfer to a bowl with rice.

-Mix them with the rice well while coating the rice grain with the oil that cooked the ingredients.
+Mix them with the rice well while coating the rice grain with the oil that cooks the ingredients.